If you’re coming up to the age of 55, it’s about time to start thinking about what you want to do with the money from your pension pot.

 So, bearing in mind that lots of people want to take your money from you, take your time in deciding what you want to do with it to bring yourself a good income through retirement (given that it could be 20, 30 or even 40 years plus!)

-Unless you decide to go the traditional route and just put it all in an annuity (make sure you shop around for the best one if you do this), then I suggest you put your cash into a mix of investments.
+Unless you decide to go the traditional route and just put it all in an annuity (make sure you shop around for the best one if you do this), then it’s always best to put your cash into a mix of investments.
 These could include two or more of the following:

 - Pensioner bonds (safe and reasonable return)

-- General savings accounts in banks and building societies (safe and pathetic returns)
+- General savings accounts in banks and building societies (safe but pathetic returns)

 - Gilts (safe and fairly dull returns)